How To Monetize Your WordPress Site?

 Selling Products or Services

 One of the most popular WordPress monetization strategies is selling stuff online.
-In fact, if no one sold anything, we would have no advertisers, membership sites and affiliate programs to cash on.
+In fact, if no one sold anything, we would have no advertisers, membership sites, and affiliate programs to cash on.

 There is no shortage of products to sell, plus you can always sell specialized skills via a hiring page.
 For instance, you could offer design or blogging services like yours truly.
 You could consult and sell any service your readers need.
 If you don’t have a ready product, consider reselling a product or service via your WordPress site.

 If you’d like to go full-blown e-commerce, you can set up an online store easily using a plugin such as WooCommerce.
-An online store helps you to sell both digital and physical goods, meaning you can use e-commerce to boost your stone-and-mortar store.
+An online store helps you sell digital and physical goods, meaning you can use e-commerce to boost your stone-and-mortar store.
 Better still, you can use affiliate marketing to boost your sales.

-If you decide to build an e-commerce website, make it unique and target a niche.
+If you build an e-commerce website, make it unique and target a niche.
 There is strict competition out there in just about any market, so focus on what you’re best at or most interested in.